 Some metabolic processes, such as digestion, also change as the cat's ability to process fats and proteins deteriorates as it ages.

-During this period of life, the cat's metabolic rate slows down significantly, and your pet needs fewer calories.
-This circumstance should certainly be taken into account when forming the cat's diet.
-It is extremely important to make sure that you do not overfeed your pet.
+During this period, the cat's metabolic rate slows significantly, and your pet needs fewer calories.
+This circumstance should undoubtedly be considered when forming any senior cat's diet.
+It is extremely important to ensure you do not overfeed your pet.

-Food specially designed for elderly cats will allow your pet to get all the necessary elements.
-Food for older cats contains a protein that the body can easily absorb, so it is easier to chew and easier to digest in the cat's stomach.
+Food specially designed for elderly cats will give your pet all the necessary elements.
+It contains a protein that the body can easily absorb, making it easier to chew and digest in the cat's stomach.

-When feeding older cats, you should follow the guidelines for determining the portion size, which is on the product package.
+When feeding a senior cat, you should follow the guidelines for determining the portion size, which is on the product package.
 However, do not forget that this guide provides only general recommendations about the correct diet.
-Each cat needs an individual approach, so try to give your pet an amount of food that will be enough to maintain its activity and good physical shape.
+Each cat needs an individual approach, so try to give your kitty enough food to maintain its activity and good physical shape.

 Older cats can suffer from a lack of weight.
-This is because as the general state of health and organs deteriorate, the cat gradually loses its appetite and dislikes the taste and smell of food.
-Another reason for weight loss can be a metabolic disorder and improper functioning of the digestive system.
-If you notice that your pet has lost its appetite, you should contact your veterinarian as soon as possible, as these symptoms may strongly indicate that the cat has serious health problems.
+This is because as the general state of health and organs deteriorates, the cat gradually loses its appetite and dislikes the taste and smell of food.
+Another reason for weight loss can be a metabolic disorder and improper digestive system functioning.
+If your pet has lost appetite, you should contact your veterinarian as soon as possible, as these symptoms may strongly indicate that the cat has serious health problems.

-If the veterinarian is sure that there are no medical reasons for the loss of appetite in your pet, you can change the situation.
+If the veterinarian is sure that there are no medical reasons for your feline friend's loss of appetite, you can change the situation.
 For example, heat your cat's food to room temperature or add a little flavor to it, such as a spoonful of tuna.
-To restore your pet's appetite, you can try to diversify its usual diet.
-Make sure that the cat can easily get to the food.
+To restore your pet's appetite, you can diversify its diet.
+Make sure that the cat can easily access the food.
 This is especially important if an elderly pet has certain problems with orientation in space and movement.

-Remember, before making any changes to the cat's diet, consult with a veterinarian, who will help you decide on the optimal and most balanced diet for your pet and give valuable recommendations on the best and easiest way to change the diet of your furry friend.
+Remember, before making any changes to a senior cat's diet, consult with a veterinarian.
+They will help you decide on the optimal and most balanced diet for your pet and give valuable recommendations on the best and easiest way to change it.

 In healthy cats, vomiting occurs periodically.
 The cause may be because the food has caused an upset bowel.
-However, the risk to the animal's health occurs when the vomiting does not stop, and the vomit contains mainly bile (yellow or white foam).
+However, the animal's health risk occurs when the vomiting does not stop, and the vomit contains mainly bile (yellow or white foam).
 It is extremely important to immediately contact a veterinary clinic if this happens to your cat.

 Vomiting in a cat can have a simple cause that does not need to be examined by a veterinarian, but it can also be a serious illness symptom.

 There can be many causes of vomiting, and identifying the one that caused your cat to vomit can be a daunting task.
 Always follow the recommendations of your veterinarian.
-For successful treatment, you need to give medications on time and prescribe therapeutic food even if the symptoms have stopped.
+For successful treatment, you must give medications on time and prescribe therapeutic food even if the symptoms have stopped.

 Some cats can sleep longer.
 However, in old age, their sleep may be less deep.
-As ThePets experts research, this can lead to disruption of the daily routine and cause behavioral problems.
-It is important to choose the right cat bed for cats in old age.
+As ThePets experts research, this can disrupt the daily routine and cause behavioral problems.
+Therefore, it is important to choose the right cat bed for cats in old age.

 Why do older cats yowl?

-The cat's desire to constantly yowl can be caused by a behavioral disorder or a physical illness symptom (for example, hyperthyroidism).
+The cat's desire to constantly yowl can be caused by a behavioral disorder or a physical illness symptom (hyperthyroidism).

 An elderly cat may be afraid and need attention.
 Older cats may yowl or howl due to cognitive disorders.
-If you are faced with this, the first thing you need to do is to have a full veterinary examination of the pet.
+If you are faced with this, you first need to have a complete veterinary examination of the pet.

 What vitamins do senior cats need?